 Travel fares – personal and electorate employees

 - When arranging domestic travel bookings, employees must use the contracted travel service provider.
 An online travel booking system is provided to assist in making travel bookings.
 The online system can be accessed 24 hours a day via the internet and from anywhere in the world.
-The online system can be used to identify the ‘lowest logical best fare’, taking into consideration the entitlements of the employee.
+The online system can be used to identify the ‘lowest logical best fare’.

 - Where travel bookings cannot be made using the online system, employees can call the contracted travel service provider for assistance.

-- Employees should accept the lowest fare offered within entitlement, including considering alternative airlines or discounted fares, unless this would adversely impact on the purpose of the travel.
+- Employees should accept the lowest fare offered in accordance with the travel determination, including considering alternative airlines or discounted fares, unless this would adversely impact on the purpose of the travel.

 - Employees should avoid booking flexible fares where certainty of travel is known.

-- Employees should be mindful that travel at Commonwealth expense should not be used to obtain personal benefits.
-Employees have no entitlement to ‘offset’ a fare outside entitlement against a fare within entitlement, for example:
+- Employees should be mindful that travel at Commonwealth expense may not be used to obtain personal benefits.
+Employees cannot ‘offset’ a fare outside the arrangements of the travel determination against a fare within the arrangements of the determination.

 Personal Stopovers – personal and electorate employees

 - Employees’ travel must be organised to meet Parliamentary, electorate or official business requirements, not personal requirements.